Psychology: Psychological testing

-Psychological testing has ancient origins, dating as far back as 2200 BC, in the examinations for the Chinese civil service.
-Written exams began during the Han dynasty (202 BC – AD 220).
+Psychological testing has ancient origins, dating back to 2200 BCE in the examinations for the Chinese civil service.
+Written exams began during the Han dynasty (202 BCE – 220 CE).
 By 1370, the Chinese system required a stratified series of tests, involving essay writing and knowledge of diverse topics.
-The system was ended in 1906.
-In Europe, mental assessment took a different approach, with theories of physiognomy—judgment of character based on the face—described by Aristotle in 4th century BC Greece.
-Physiognomy remained current through the Enlightenment, and added the doctrine of phrenology: a study of mind and intelligence based on simple assessment of neuroanatomy.
+The system ended in 1906.
+In Europe, mental assessment took a different approach, with theories of physiognomy—judgment of character based on the face—described by Aristotle in 4th century BCE Greece.
+Physiognomy remained current through the Enlightenment and was later supplemented by phrenology: the idea that mental traits are related to bumps on the head.

 When experimental psychology came to Britain, Francis Galton was a leading practitioner.
 By virtue of his procedures for measuring reaction time and sensation, he is considered an inventor of modern mental testing (also known as psychometrics).
 James McKeen Cattell, a student of Wundt and Galton, brought the idea of psychological testing to the United States, and in fact coined the term "mental test".
 In 1901, Cattell's student Clark Wissler published discouraging results, suggesting that mental testing of Columbia and Barnard students failed to predict academic performance.
-In response to 1904 orders from the Minister of Public Instruction, One example of an observational study was run by Arthur Bandura.
-This observational study focused on children who were exposed to an adult exhibiting aggressive behaviors and their reaction to toys versus other children who were not exposed to these stimuli.
-The result shows that children who had seen the adult acting aggressively towards a toy, in turn, were aggressive towards their own toy when put in a situation that frustrated them. psychologists Alfred Binet and Théodore Simon developed and elaborated a new test of intelligence in 1905–1911.
-They used a range of questions diverse in their nature and difficulty.
+In response to 1904 orders from the Minister of Public Instruction, one example of an observational study was run by Arthur Bandura.
+This observational study focused on children exposed to an adult exhibiting aggressive behavior and their reactions to toys, compared with other children not exposed to these stimuli.
+The result shows that children who had seen the adult acting aggressively towards a toy, in turn, were aggressive towards their own toy when put in a situation that frustrated them.
+Psychologists Alfred Binet and Théodore Simon developed and elaborated a new test of intelligence in 1905–1911.
+They used a range of questions, diverse in their nature and difficulty.
 Binet and Simon introduced the concept of mental age and referred to the lowest scorers on their test as idiots.
 Henry H. Goddard put the Binet-Simon scale to work and introduced classifications of mental level such as imbecile and feebleminded.
 In 1916, (after Binet's death), Stanford professor Lewis M. Terman modified the Binet-Simon scale (renamed the Stanford–Binet scale) and introduced the intelligence quotient as a score report.
 Based on his test findings, and reflecting the racism common to that era, Terman concluded that intellectual disability "represents the level of intelligence which is very, very common among Spanish-Indians and Mexican families of the Southwest and also among negroes.
 Their dullness seems to be racial."